microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendarEvent.md

 	OnlineMeetingProvider = "teamsForBusiness"
 }
 # A UPN can also be used as -UserId.
-New-MgUserCalendarEvent -UserId $userId -CalendarId $calendarId -BodyParameter $params
+New-MgBetaUserCalendarEvent -UserId $userId -CalendarId $calendarId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserCalendarEvent Cmdlet.
+This example shows how to use the New-MgBetaUserCalendarEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS